What are habits?

 Tics are not habits.
 Tics are muscle spasms that cause jerky movements that seem out of the child’s control.
 Examples include repeated blinking, face twitches and arm or shoulder jerks.

-A child might be able to stop a tic for a short time, but it will return when the child stops thinking about it.
-If you feel a tic is distressing for your child, it’s best to seek help from your healthcare provider.
+A child might be able to stop a tic for a short time, but it will come back when the child stops thinking about it.
+If you feel a tic is distressing for your child, it’s best to seek help from a health care professional.
+Your GP is always a good place to start.